 More than a decade after the first electric vehicles went on sale, EV-shopping horror stories still abound.
 People looking for a plug-in vehicle, whether a plug-in hybrid or a battery-electric car, often find themselves in dealerships with sales people who don’t know much about the cars, can’t answer basic questions and would rather sell gas-burners.

 [Estimated Reading Time: 2.5 minutes]

-The problems, first documented in a 2014 PEV shopping study by researchers at the University of California at Davis, were found pretty much unchanged in a 2017 study by Ipsos RDA market research.
-The UC Davis researchers conducted their study in California, a state that’s a hot-spot for sale of plug-in hybrids and EVs, while the Ipsos plug-in vehicle shopping study was conducted in a number of states where EVs are sold, using secret shoppers who visited a total of 141 EV-selling dealerships.
+The problems, first documented in a 2014 PEV shopping study by researchers at the University of California at Davis, were found pretty much unchanged in a 2017 study by Ipsos RDA market research and a 2019 survey by the Sierra Club.

 Dealers, for their part, told US Davis researchers that it is hard to fire up the sales crew when it takes twice as long, for less profit, to sell a plug-in vehicle versus a conventional car or SUV.
 They also complained about the complexity of incentives, the ever-changing nature of the public car-charging infrastructure and the lack of coherent government policies for supporting the vehicles.

 So what’s the poor shopper to do?